- Bacterial Vaginosis (BV) is the most common cause of vaginal discharge.

 Bacterial vaginosis or “BV” is a vaginal infection caused by an overgrowth of anaerobic bacteria and an organism called Gardnerella vaginalis.
 “Anaerobic” means the bacteria doesn’t need any oxygen to survive or grow.
 Small amounts of these anaerobic bacteria and Gardnerella can normally be found in your vagina.
 Bacterial vaginosis occurs when the balance of organisms in your vagina is upset and the anaerobic bacteria overgrow.
 The good, protective bacteria Lactobacilli are then outnumbered and not able to do their normal job, which is to make a natural disinfectant which helps keep organisms at the normal, healthy balance in your vagina.
 When this happens, an infection occurs.

 The exact reasons that bacteria overgrow are not known.
-Most experts believe that BV does not occur in women who are not sexually active and research shows that it is more common in women who have multiple sexual partners.
-BV may also occur after sexual intercourse with a new partner and after douching.
-Lesbian women also get bacterial vaginosis, and even women who have never been sexually active can have BV.
+BV is more common in women who have multiple sexual partners.
+BV may also occur after sexual intercourse with a new partner and after douching and changing the bacteria in the vagina.

 What are the signs/symptoms of bacterial vaginosis (BV)?